 Including the Lincolnshire town, there are five places in the world named ‘Gainsborough’.

 There are also UK ‘Gainsboroughs’ in Suffolk and Kensington & Chelsea, as well as one in Saskatchewan, Canada, and another in Victoria, Australia.

 The distance from Dartmouth, UK, to Dartmouth, US, is around 4,440 miles as the crow flies.

 Follow ‘The Mayflower Trail’ through the towns and villages which are associated with the key figures in the Pilgrims’ story.

-Gainsborough has already hosted a number of fantastic events and activities during the Mayflower 400 commemoration year, and it is hoped that many more will follow.
+Gainsborough hosted a number of fantastic events and activities during the Mayflower 400 commemoration year.

 Find out more about Gainsborough’s Mayflower programme here.